 Ipushed, squeezed, cussed and prayed, but I could not get the flat tire to seal to the rim.
 I even used an old trick taught to me by my late father by wrap-ping rope around the tire to squeeze it tighter.
 The only result was a lost hour and lots of lost air.
-But instead of putting it off for another day, Hoaded the snowblower into the back of my truck with the cleveruse of an old pallet as a makeshift ramp and took it to a local garage where I had tubes put in both tires.
+But instead of putting it straighten back up once the heavy snow has melted, but we won't know until spring the full extent of the damage.
+I certainly have plenty of firewood to cut.
+I'll get started on that soon Until then, I'll take comfort in the words of St. Augustine of Hippo: "God has promised forgiveness to your repentance, but He has not promised tomorrow to your procrastination.